-Oh Project No.: 90031

-Project Name: Portland Public Schools - Kellogg Middle School Date: 10/27/2017
+Oh Project No.: 90031 Project Name: To: Prepared by: Distribution: Portland Public Schools - Kellogg Middle School Steve Effros - PPS Juan Carlos Garduno - OHPD file Date: 10/27/2017

-To: Steve Effros - PPS

-Prepared by: Juan Carlos Garduno - OHPD

-Distribution: file

 The purpose of this memorandum is to summarize D.A.G.
 Meeting #1 Project Goals "preferences" exercise.
 A total of 22 participant sheets were counted and tallied in this memorandum.